My family is involved with MCFD in court. What's happening during COVID-19?

 The initial presentation hearing or protection hearing will go ahead at the scheduled time and day (or on the court “list day”) by phone.

 If you aren’t sure whether you’re at a hearing or conference stage

 Contact your social worker or lawyer to check if you need to attend court by phone or if court has been delayed.
 It’s really important you don’t miss your court hearing.
 If you don’t have access to a telephone, talk to your social worker or lawyer to figure out a solution.

 No matter which stage you’re at in the child protection process, you can get help.
 If there's a Parents Legal Centre in your community, call them to get help by phone.
 These centres have free lawyers and advocates to help parents deal with a social worker's concerns about their children's safety.
 Or call the Legal Aid BC Call Centre for where to find legal aid services in your community.

 I'm a First Nation youth living on reserve and will age out of care during COVID-19.
 What help can I get?

 First Nation youth won't age out of care during the COVID-19 crisis.
 The federal government announced it will cover the costs for First Nations child and family services agencies to continue to support youth who are in the on-reserve system.
-See the BC Ministry of Children and Family Development website for information.
+See the BC Ministry of Children and Family Development website and the Aged Out website for more information.